dataesr/bso-publications/doc/bso.md

 PubMed gives information on grant declaration.
 To be clear, the absence of this metadata does not mean that there was no specific funding leading to the given publication.
 So the only thing we can do is to check whether a correlation exist between the open access rate and the presence of the grant metadata in PubMed.

 As the affiliations information is given for each author, we can use [@lhote_using_2021] to infer the country of affiliations of each author.
-We wish to analyze whether the country of affiliations of the corresponding author correlates to the open access rate or not.
+We wish to analyze whether the country of affiliation of the corresponding author correlates to the open access rate or not.
 Unfortunately, the corresponding author metadata is not available, that is why we chose an approximation looking at the affiliation country of the **first and the last authors**.
 That will give an insight to know whether, for French publications, the OA rate is in general higher when one of the first or last authors has a French affiliation, or, conversely, if the OA rate is higher when the first and last author are affiliated abroad.

 ## 2.2 Clinical trials and observational studies

 The French Open Science Monitor focuses, for now, only on publications.
 Current work is being conducted on monitoring also Research Data and Software Code.
 The French Open Science Monitor in Health, however, already introduces new research objects specific to the Health domains: the clinical trials and the observational studies.

 In the US, reporting and publication of results is mandatory for all clinical trials.
 The reporting registry used is https://clinicaltrials.gov/.
-This site is also used by many international actors.
-It also welcomes the report of observational studies, though this reporting is not mandatory.
+This website is also used by many international actors.
+It also welcomes reports of observational studies, though this reporting is not mandatory.

 In the European Union, the reporting obligation will only extend to clinical drug, from 2022 on.
 The European registry https://www.clinicaltrialsregister.eu/ (EUCTR) therefore mainly includes clinical trials involving medicines, and less frequently observational studies, clinical trials involving surgical protocols, medical devices or psychotherapeutic protocols.